Odden69/Miller_and_Davies/README.md

 - The colour scheme was extracted from the background image and some complementary colour were added on [coolors](https://coolors.co/).¨¨

 ## Acknowledgements
-¨¨
-- First of all my mentor Narender Singh deserves a big thank you for mental support and cheering, and also for some hands on technical advice, when I got stuck.
+- First of all I want to thank my mentor, Narender Singh.
+As always he comes up with good ideas and useful hints.
+Thank you Narender for your support during my course at Code Institute!
-- A big thank you to Ed and the other tutors who showed me the importance of taking a step back to view problems from a new angle, and who supported me with help at some crucial stages in the project.
+- A big thank you to Sean and the other tutors who patiently guided me through some, quite embarrassing questions, which I should have solved on my own.
+(I think I blamed it on stressful times.)
+But who also helped me with some really tough ones which would have taken me forever to solve by myself.
+You're heroic!
 - As usual the slack crowd can't be thanked enough.
 Especially I like to thank StevenW_5p for a lot of tips and encouragement all through this project.
 - And a giant thank you to my, always supportive, friends from my very first Hackathon.
-Thanks Andrew, Patrik and Kat for your support through the whole project and for the time you spent on checking the site!¨¨
+Thanks Andrew, Patrik and Kat for your support through this project too and for the time you spent on checking the site!

 ## Conclusion
-¨¨
-This coding journey keeps proving itself as a bumpy road, or bumpy is not the right word, it's passing low valleys and high peaks.
-Sometimes it feels really overwhelming looking up, and then, after having your neck bent down and the eyes focused on the ground for a while, the top of the hill is there and the feeling is awesome!
-Before this course, and at some points during this project, I didn't think I would get this far, but here I am :smile:!
-¨¨
+Finally my journey with Code Institute has come to an end.
+I am so grateful for this experience which has taken me to a new era in my life.
+I'm a bit nervous about the future but I feel that I'm ready to throw myself out there and try my wings.

+Happy Coding!

 [Back to the top](#table-of-contents)